pmc4/feynkscape/README.md

 I recommend using the [STIX fonts](https://www.stixfonts.org/), which can be downloaded on [https://github.com/stipub/stixfonts](https://github.com/stipub/stixfonts).
 They are suited for scientific needs and publication.
 They are based on [The Unicode Standard](https://en.wikipedia.org/wiki/Unicode) and provide a lot of glyphs.
 Regarding the font size and style.
 I have found that a font size of 20 -- 26 approximately for the regular style looks good.
 It depends on the size of the final image.

+> I have put two text elements, a `w` and a `γ`, as an example of how they would look like.
+They are converted to paths, it is not a text object that you can edit.
+Delete them if you wish.

 In addition to text, you can add arrows to indicate the direction of the momenta inside loops.
 I provide a simple arrow from which you can copy the style and paste it in your diagram.
 Please, feel free to modify the Stroke style to your needs.

 ![An arrow.](/imgs/labels1.png)